Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 - The result after calculating the GPA is rounded up to 3 decimal places
 - If negative numbers are input, the calculation won't work but it won't submit an error
 - Entering a non number will result in an error
+- If your teacher rounded your letter grade but kept your percentage the same, then just input the percentage of your new letter grade for accurate results